 To grow your nonprofit’s fundraising efforts and connect with supporters, your organization probably plans a variety of fundraising and marketing campaigns throughout the year.
 Strategic planning allows you to consolidate these efforts into an intentional, organized plan to keep your team on the same page.

-Developing a strategic plan gives your organization a clear roadmap for fundraising and marketing success, no matter the road ahead.
-It’s important to make your plan detailed and robust, but still keep it flexible to adapt to changing circumstances throughout the course of the year or your campaign.
+Nonprofit strategic planning gives your organization a clear roadmap for fundraising and marketing success, no matter the road ahead.
+It’s important to make your plan detailed and robust, but still, keep it flexible to adapt to changing circumstances throughout the course of the year or your campaign.

 Your strategic planning process should begin with an assessment of your organization’s strengths, weaknesses, opportunities, and threats, otherwise known as a SWOT analysis.
 Let’s take a closer look at each element of this examination:

-The next stage of the strategic planning process is to set goals based on the priorities and opportunities you identified in your SWOT analysis.
+The next stage of an effective nonprofit strategic plan is to set SMART goals based on the priorities and opportunities you identified in your SWOT analysis.
+SMART goals are specific, measurable, attainable, relevant, and time-based.
+By setting specific and measurable goals, you provide your team with a clear direction and focus for their efforts.

 Your goals should be SMART: